anoma/nspec/docs/arch/node/engines/shard.juvix.md

 With a total ordering of [[TransactionCandidate|transaction candidates]], Shards can send read information ([[KVSRead]]s) to [[Executor]]s as soon as the previous [[TransactionCandidate]] is complete.
-However, [[TransactionCandidate|transaction candidates]] that access on disjoint sets of keys can be run in parallel.
+However, [[TransactionCandidate|transaction candidates]] that access disjoint sets of keys can be run in parallel.
 In the diagram above, for example, [[TransactionCandidate|transaction candidates]] `c` and `d` can run concurrently, as can [[TransactionCandidate|transaction candidates]] `e` and